44+ Insane Asylum Movies: Thrillers, Dark Dramas and More

 Horror Hospital (1973)

-This British horror-comedy involves a group of people who are sent to “Brittlehurst Manor,” which is ostensibly a health retreat but is actually a “Horror Hospital” where an evil doctor performs lobotomies on kidnapped hippies.
-The Terror Trap calls it a says the film is “wacko Brit horror with a gallows sense of humor” and calls it “No classic, but in the right frame of mind you might enjoy this minor effort which plays out like some Hammer film left out too long in the sun.”
+This British sci-fi comedy horror movie involves a group of people who are sent to “Brittlehurst Manor,” which is ostensibly a health retreat, but is actually a “Horror Hospital” where an evil doctor performs lobotomies on kidnapped hippies.
+The Terror Trap calls it a “wacko Brit horror with a gallows sense of humor” and says “in the right frame of mind you might enjoy this minor effort which plays out like some Hammer film left out too long in the sun.”

 One Flew Over the Cuckoo’s Nest (1975)

-One of only three films in Hollywood history to win all top five Oscars for Best Picture, Director, Actor, Actress, and Screenplay, Cuckoo’s Nest is based on a Ken Kesey novel that used psychiatric abuse as a metaphor for state cruelty.
-Louise Fletcher stars as the ice-cold Nurse Ratched, who mentally brutalizes and belittles the male patients in her care until she is confronted with Randall McMurphy (Jack Nicholson), a free-spirited and fun-loving man who faked mental illness to avoid prison.
+A psychological drama that is scary because of the threat of institutionalization, loss of freedom and the ice-cold Nurse Ratched (Louise Fletcher).
+Cuckoo’s Nest is based on a novel that used psychiatric abuse as a metaphor for state cruelty.
+Nurse Ratched brutalizes and belittles the male patients in her care until she is confronted with Randall McMurphy (Jack Nicholson), a free-spirited and fun-loving man who faked mental illness to avoid prison.
+This is one of only three films in Hollywood history to win all top five Oscars: Best Picture, Director, Actor (Nicholson), Actress (Fletcher), and Screenplay.

 The Fifth Floor (1978)

-A perfectly sane college student named Kelly (Diane Hull) accidentally overdoses while dancing at a disco, is misdiagnosed as suicidal, and is then sent to the fifth floor of a mental hospital, where a perverted male orderly takes an unsavory interest in her.
-Most of the horror is derived from the fact that the woman knows she’s sane, but no one—not even her boyfriend—will believe her.
+A horror movie about a perfectly sane college student named Kelly (Diane Hull) who accidentally overdoses while dancing at a disco, is misdiagnosed as suicidal and is then sent to the fifth floor of a mental hospital.
+At the hospital, a perverted male orderly takes an unsavory interest in her.
+Most of the scares are derived from the classic insane asylum movie trope of the patient knowing she’s sane, but no one—not even her boyfriend—will believe her.

 Doom Asylum (1987)